belastingdienst/opr-paas/docs/administrators-guide/capabilities.md

 #### More info

-For more information on Default permissions and Extra permissions please revert to:
+For more information on Default permissions and Extra permissions please refer to:

 - [Example PaasConfig with a capability](#example-paasconfig-with-a-capability)
 - [api-guide on capability configuration in the PaasConfig](../development-guide/00_api.md#configcapability)